yurilewd/BRC-MovementPlus/README.md

  - You can edit it manually, you can find the config file in the \BepInEx\config folder, it should be named com.yuril.
 MovementPlus.cfg<br>

- - You can use [this](https://github.com/BepInEx/BepInEx.ConfigurationManager) tool to edit the values in-game in real time, some changes may only take effect on entering a new area however
+ - You can use [this tool](https://github.com/BepInEx/BepInEx.ConfigurationManager) to edit the values in-game in real time, some changes may only take effect on entering a new area

  ## Credits
  Huge thanks to these individuals, this mod would not be the same without them.